 Your Bolognese sauce will taste like it’s been simmered all day but it only took you an hour from start to finish.
 It’s amazing!

-- In place of the ground beef, try ground veal, pork, turkey, or even venison.
+- Meat options: In place of the ground beef, try ground veal, pork, turkey, or even venison.
 You could use a mixture of two kinds of meat.
-I love this Turkey Bolognese recipe with ground turkey and turkey Italian sausage.
+I love this turkey Bolognese recipe with ground turkey and turkey Italian sausage.
 Go meatless with vegan Bolognese.

-- Don’t have fresh herbs?
-Use dried herbs instead.
+- Use dried herbs instead of fresh.
 Remember that you won’t need to use as much.
 The general rule is to use a third of the amount of fresh herbs called for.

 - Add milk or cream to the sauce.
 Gently warm a half cup of whole milk or cream on the stove or in the microwave.
 When the Bolognese has finished cooking, slowly stir the warm milk into the sauce until incorporated.
 You may want to simmer the sauce a bit to blend the flavors.

 - Make it on the stove.
 Don’t have an Instant Pot?
 You can easily make this recipe in a heavy Dutch oven on the stove.
 Allow lots of extra time for simmering.
 Or try it in a slow cooker.